MultiSafepay/docs/content/faq/Payment Regulations/strong-customer-authentication.md

 ### When will SCA come into effect?

 The deadline to be SCA compliant is __01-01-2021__, whereby you are expected to have implemented the necessary authentication requirements for your business.

-### What transactions and payment methods are affected?

-All payment methods will be affected, although for most payment methods, Two-Factor Authentication is already in place e.g. iDEAL.
-However, not all credit card transactions have 2FA enabled.
-These payment institutions are on track to meet the deadline of 01-01-2021.
+MultiSafepay will provide support for this process.

 ### What impact does SCA have on my business?